janmonschke/janmonschke.github.com/content/blog/2019-06-02-minimal-translations/index.md

 From work I know about the significance of internationalization (i18n) but also about the complexity of the topic.
 Which is why I started to look for libraries that were lightweight and easy to use.
 I quickly found myself in a deep rabbit hole, comparing the feature set of the big libraries like [Format.js](https://formatjs.io/), [i18next](https://github.com/i18next/i18next) and small ones like [polyglot.js](https://github.com/airbnb/polyglot.js). `Format.js` would be my go-to solution for a production app but I found that its setup and the translation format would be overkill for my tiny website.
 The same was true for `i18next`.
 Even `polyglot.js` offered too much functionality (e.g. support for all kinds of pluralizations that I knew I did not have to support) for what I needed.

-At that point I took a step back and began to formulate the structure for a translation library that would suit my minimal requirements.
+At that point I took a step back and began to formulate the structure for an i18n library that would suit my minimal requirements.
 What I essentially needed was a function that, when given a translation key, would return a string translated in the users language.

 ```js
 t('bus_tickets');